 Affordable child care arrangements means the cost of care (after subsidies) is no more than ten percent of family's total income.

-c) How are parents who receive TANF benefits informed about the exception to the individual penalties associated with the TANF work requirements?
+c) How are parents who receive TANF benefits informed about the exception to the

+individual penalties associated with the TANF work requirements?

-In writingVerballyOther.
+✓ In writing

+✓ Verbally

+Other.

+Describe:

 d) Provide the citation for the TANF policy or procedure: